penguineer/penguineer/README.md

 <details open>
 <summary>Work In Progress</summary>

-> Projects that are currently working on are pinned on my profile page.
+> Projects that are currently Work In Progress are pinned on my profile page.
 > Please check there to see what is going on. :)

 </details>